smadinei/smadinei/README.md

 ### Hi there 👋

+I am Saman ...

+🎓 I am a PhD candidate in Industrial and Systems Engineering (Biomedical Minor) at Virginia Tech.

+🔭 I’m currently working on modeling and evaluation of wearable assistive devices (exoskeletons) for use in manual material handling.

+🌱 I’m currently learning how to improve the design characteristics of exoskeletons using a human-centered design approach.

+👯 I’m looking to collaborate on ergonomic intervention advancements to improve work quality.

+📫 How to reach me: [Email Me!](mailto:madinei@vt.edu)

 <!--
 **smadinei/smadinei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.